Wersario/projectdata/README.md

     - run ``pip install discord`` and ``pip install pandas`` in your console.
     - if your program can install libraries from *requirements.txt*, then just simply click install.

 3. You are almost done!
-Now you just need to create a file called *token.txt* and there a token from your bot.
+Now you just need to create a file called *token.txt* and there you will put a token from your bot.
-It will use it to login.

 ## Automation using heroku